Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Related Work

 \subsection{HSI-MSI Fusion via Continuous Representation}

 Several recent studies explore INRs for HSI-MSI fusion.
 For instance, \citeauthor{wang2023ss} proposes spatial-INR and spectral-INR for spatial and spectral resolution reconstruction, respectively.
 Besides, \citeauthor{deng2023implicit} proposes an innovative fusion method that integrates CNN and INR.
 Based on them, \citeauthor{he2024two} develops two spectral-spatial INRs for arbitrary-resolution hyperspectral pansharpening.
 Although these fusion methods utilize spatial-spectral-based INRs, they significantly diverge from CLoRF.
 First, these methods rely on local implicit image functions \cite{chen2021learning} for HSI SR. They employ a complex CNN network to encode spatial and spectral features, then feed these features and the three-dimensional coordinates of HSIs into an MLP to recover HSIs.
-Second, these HSI-MSI fusion methods are supervised learning, which heavily relies on pairs of images for training.
-Third, as they do not leverage the low-rank and smooth physical information inherent in HSIs, the computational cost of these INRs is intensive, primarily due to the large size of HSIs.
-Conversely, our method is model-based and unsupervised, finely encoding the low-rankness and smoothness into the continuous spatial-spectral factorization function.
+Second, these HSI-MSI fusion methods are supervised learning, which heavily relies on pairs of images for training. {Third, they do not perform low-rank matrix decomposition on HR-HSI, nor do they leverage the low-rank and smooth physical information inherent in HSIs.
+As a result, the computational cost of these INRs is high, primarily due to the large size of HSIs, which results in large three-dimensional coordinates.} Conversely, our method is model-based and unsupervised, finely encoding the low-rankness and smoothness into the continuous spatial-spectral factorization function.
 Consequently, this improves the stability of the continuous representation in HSIs and significantly reduces the complexity of the network structure and the computational cost.
 Therefore, our method is more feasible and general in various HSIs.